shahansshetty/vectors_in_3d/readme.md

 Tips:

-->You can also rotate the 3d space by holding your left mouse click and moving ->You can span in and out using right click in your mouse and moving
+->You can also rotate the 3d space by  left clicking your mouse and moving

+->You can span in and out using right clicking your mouse and moving